-In this activity, you will simulate a bungee jump using a Barbie® doll or action figure and rubber bands.
-Before you conduct the experiment, formulate a hypothesis using the sentence below:
+In this activity, you will simulate a bungee jump using a Barbie[®] doll and rubber bands.
+Before you conduct the experiment, formulate a hypothesis:

-I believe that is the maximum number of rubber bands that will allow Barbie to safely jump from a height of 200 cm.
+I believe that is the maximum number of rubber bands that will allow Barbie to safely jump from a height of 400 cm.